GeertjanWielenga/TypeScript/README.md

 <img src="images/typescript-filetype.png"/>

-Phase 2 above assumes there is support for TS file type, i.e., TS files should be recognized and when there is a change, the JS should be generated.
+Phase 2 above assumes there is support for the TS file extension, i.e., TS files should be recognized and when there is a change, the JS should be generated.